danielsaidi/website_danielsaidi/collections/_posts/2011/2011-01-13-adding-spark-to-asp-net-mvc-2.md

 <viewdata Message="string" model="SparkTemplate.Models.LogOnModel" />
 ```

-Note that the ViewData key is defined as is, while the model tag is defined with
+Note that the ViewData key is defined as is, while the model tag is defined with lowercase.
-lowercase.

 You can then access the model like this:

 ```csharp
 ViewData.Model
 ```

 You should also use `!` instead of `$` for `ValidationSummary` and `ValidationMessageFor`.
-Otherwise, empty strings will result in the full Spark expression being rendered.
+If you don't, empty strings will result in the full Spark expression being rendered.

 Other than that, everything just seem to work out of the box.